12 Steps to Buying a House

 Get an Appraisal

-Lenders will require that the home be appraised before they release funds so you can buy.
-The appraisal will provide an estimate of the worth of the home and is based on comp sales in the area, as well as public records, market trends, and the inspection.
+Lenders will require that the home be appraised before they release funds so you can buy it.
+The appraisal will provide an estimate of the worth of the home and is based on comparable sales in the area, as well as public records, market trends, and the inspection.

 Closing

-Finally, you will walk through the property with your agent to make sure that it is all in order.
+Finally, you will walk through the property with your agent to make sure that everything is in order.
 During this time, check to see if repairs promised by the seller were made or not.
 You will then review your closing disclosure.
 This paperwork will be sent to you a minimum of three days before closing.
 It will outline outstanding fees and closing costs.
 The property title then passes to you from the seller.
-Then, the home is yours.
+Once the process is complete, the home is yours.

 By following these steps, you can break down the process of buying a home and make the intimidating process much easier.
 Although there is a lot to consider, it can be a great experience.